bazelbuild/bazel/docs/FAQ.md

   the files that need to be recompiled.
 Similarly, it can skip re-running tests it knows haven't changed.

 * Bazel produces deterministic results.
-This eliminates skews between incremental vs clean builds, laptop vs CI system, etc.
+This eliminates skew between incremental and clean builds, laptop and CI system, etc.

 * Bazel can build different client and server apps with the same tool from the same workspace.
 For example, you can change a client/server